Miami Car Accident Attorneys

 Take Photos at the Scene of the Accident

 Take as many photos as possible to show a complete 360 degree view of the car accident from all angles as evidence of the scene.
+You may also take video of the scene, which can be used by your Miami personal injury lawyer to support your claim.

 Witnesses are Important